-According to PwC’s Global Economic Crime Survey (2016), digital crimes are on the rise.
-In fact, cybercrime leapt from fourth to second place in the most common types of economic crimes among responding businesses.
-Around 50 organizations reported losses in excess of $5 million, and an alarming one-third of those lost more than $100 million.
-Only 37 percent of responding companies—a majority dealing with financial services—had detailed response plans to deal with cyber-threats, and 61 percent of CEOs were concerned about their company’s cybersecurity.
+According to PwC’s Global Economic Crime Survey (2018), digital crimes are on the rise.
+In fact, cybercrime is the second most common type of economic crime among responding businesses with 31 percent indicating they experienced losses related to cybercrime.
+Only 30 percent of responding companies had detailed response plans to deal with cyber-threats whle just 54 percent had conducted a fraud or eceonomic crime risk assesment in the last two years.
 With cybercrimes on the rise, there is expected to be a concurrent explosion in career opportunities for people with degrees in digital forensics.

-To combat the international spread of cybercrimes, there’s a wealth of degree programs in computer forensics (i.e., digital forensics) all over the country.
-They’re available at the associate degree, bachelor’s, master’s, and certificate levels, including online programs.
+To combat the international spread of cybercrimes, there is a wealth of degree programs in computer forensics (i.e., digital forensics) all over the country.
+These programs are available at the associate degree, bachelor’s, master’s, and certificate levels, including online programs.
 For example, St. Petersburg College of Florida provides an online associate of science (AS) degree in digital forensics and computer investigations; additionally, Sam Houston State University (SHSU) of Huntsville, Texas offers a hybrid master of science (MS) in digital forensics.
 Classes in digital forensics vary by degree level, but generally feature training in cybersecurity fundamentals; information assurance; network & systems security; file systems analysis; incident responses; penetration testing; and internet server environments.

-It’s important to note that not only are degrees in digital forensics expected to be in demand, but the affiliated careers are relatively lucrative.
-By illustration, Indeed (Sept.
-2016) reports that people in the field of computer forensics make an average annual salary of $95,000.
-Related careers also commanded impressive mean salaries, including digital forensics examiners ($92,000), lead security analysts ($90,000), and information systems security engineers ($102,000).
+It is important to note that not only are degrees in digital forensics expected to be in demand, but the affiliated careers are relatively lucrative.
+By illustration, Payscale.com (2018) reports that people in the field of computer forensics make an average annual salary of $69,2260 with the top 10 percent of earners brining home $110,000.

 Here are five hot careers open to people with degrees in digital forensics, including typical education required, job descriptions, and salary prospects.